BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

 [^2]:Current requirements are: macOS 10.9 (64-bit), Windows 8 (64-bit) or Linux Ubuntu 16.10.

 [^3]:We were forced to make a decision between two major hardware wallets: the Ledger and the Trezor.
 Both are good, mature solutions with well-reviewed code and solid ecosystems.
 We ultimately selected the Ledger because it stores its private keys on a cryptographic chip.
 Since we advocate keeping a hardware wallet in a less-secure home safe, this was a requirement, as it offsets the adversary of Casual Physical Theft.
 There are disadvantages to the Ledger as well: its cryptographic chip is proprietary, thus unlike the Trezor all of its code isn't open source.
 Thus, our understanding of its security is ultimately somewhat limited.
 If another hardware wallet were to appear with an open cryptographic private-key store and open-source code, we would recommend that instead.
 In the current market, however, we believe that the Ledger device is the best for this scenario.
 You may substitute a Trezor for this scenario as the tradeoffs are somewhat subjective.
+(There are also other options such as the Coldcard.)

 [^4]:We similarly chose the CryptoTag because we thought it the best option when compared to alternatives like Cryptosteel and engraved tiles: more discussion of this can be found in the Optional Steps section.